Pet identification is crucial for pets who travel.

 Another device available, that we’ll be covering in more detail in a future article, is the GPS tracking device.
 While this type of tag is less about people identifying your pet, and more about you being able to find your lost pet quickly, it is worthy of mention when talking about preventing lost pets.

-Pet ID Really Is Important
+Pet Identification Really Is Important

 With so many pets found without identification, it’s no wonder animal shelters are full and so many pet owners are heartbroken.